The American Girls Premiere: Sales

 In December 1997, the game "achieved the highest monthly dollar and unit sales of any single product" in the history of The Learning Company up to that point.
 In March 1998, The Boston Globe said the girls' category of the video game market was "exploding" with titles such as Barbie Fashion Designer (by Mattel), The American Girls Premiere, Let's Talk About Me (by Simon & Schuster Interactive) and Rockett's New School (by Purple Moon).
 In July, The Buffalo News reported that The Learning Company had captured 20.3% of the girl video game market with this video game.

 Accolades

-The game was nominated at the 1998 Interactive Achievement Award for Computer Innovation, and won a Gold Award from the Parents' Choice Foundation.
+The game was nominated for "PC Creativity Title of the Year" during the AIAS' inaugural Interactive Achievement Awards and won a Gold Award from the Parents' Choice Foundation.
 The game also won a Mom's Choice Software award for Fall 1997, and a 1998 selection in American Library Association's Great Interactive Software for Kids List.

-Legacy

-In a similar vein to Moonbase Alpha, The American Girls Premiere has gained a cult following due to its use of a text-to-speech system by Lernout & Hauspie, which most players find to be ironically appealing.
-Adding to the unintentional humor is the lack of collision detection and other quirks within the game engine allowing characters to perform unusual movements, which led to a number of parody machinima clips on YouTube and other video sharing platforms.